vekatze/neut/book/src/modules-and-sources.md

 What follows (`sample`) is the relative path to the file from the source directory of the dependency module.
 Here, you don't have to write the file extension `.nt`.

-Like `{my-add}` in the example above, every bullet item of an `import` can optionally have a list of names.
-Names in these lists are made available after `import`, as in the example above.
+Like `{my-add}` in the example above, every item of an `import` can optionally have a list of names.
+Names in these lists are made available after `import`.

-Suppose you didn't write `{my-add}`.
-In this case, you can use the fully-qualified form of `my-add`:
+You can also use the fully-qualified form of `my-add`:

 ```neut
 // new-item.nt